-"[They're] the most beautiful women on the planet," Paul explained to me over a bottle of Faygo at this weekend's Gathering.
+"[They're] the most beautiful women on the planet," Paul explains to me over a bottle of Faygo at this weekend's Gathering.
 "There's nothing like the family that you choose."

 Paul simultaneously resembles both a 1960s hippie feminist and a Juggalette.
-She wears wraps around her head.
-Walking around the Gathering, you'll see her in a wife-beater, but at night she wears long robes while working as a tarot reader in the Gathering's Bizzaro World tent.
+She wears wraps around her tent.
+Walking around the Gathering, you'll see her in a wife-beater, but at night she wears long robes while working as a Tarot Card reader in the Gathering's Bizzaro World tent.

-"We don't turn people away [at the tarot tent]," Paul said.
+"We don't turn people away [at the tarot tent]," Paul says.
 "It's important shit.
 We're like the camp counselors."

 "Jugalettes are super smart and super intelligent and super loving.
 They will give you their shirts off their back—and show their titties." —Rachel Paul

-"It's dangerous to [let outsiders in]," Paul said about Jeremy.
+"It's dangerous to [let outsiders in]," Paul says about Jeremy.
 "In the Juggalo world, there are a lot less snakes."

-"I hear you," Paul wrote.
+"I hear you," Paul writes.
 "Ahahaha.
 Ha.
 It's funny.
 But right now, at this point... just this one moment in time... you can shut the fuck up and get out the way."